Decoding Partial Differential Equations: Cross-Modal Adaptation of Decoder-only Models to PDEs: Related Work

 \subsection{Architecture Differences}

-Modern transformer-based large language models include the original encoder-decoder architecture \citep{Vaswani+2017}, encoder-only architectures such as BERT \citep{DBLP:journals/corr/abs-1810-04805}, as well as decoder-only architectures such as GPT \citep{radford2019language}, the latter two of which are more popular in modern NLP.
+Virtually all modern large language models are based on the transformer architecture, consisting of an encoder and a decoder \citep{Vaswani+2017}.
+This encoder-decoder architecture has been replaced by encoder-only architectures such as \textsc{BERT} \citep{DBLP:journals/corr/abs-1810-04805}, as well as decoder-only architectures such as \textsc{GPT} \citep{radford2019language}, the latter two of which are more popular in modern natural language processing applications.
 Due to differences between the architectures, including pre-training objectives and attention mechanisms, several works compare them, finding differences in phenomena such as pronoun use \citep{10.1162/tacl_a_00719} and various linguistic probes \citep{waldis-et-al-2024-holmes}.
 In cross-modal adaptation, however, there have been no systematic architectural comparisons, to the best of our knowledge.
-Some papers, like us, also try to close the gap between encoder-only and decoder-only models in various contexts, including language embeddings \citep{springer2025repetition,behnamghader2024llmvec} and cognitively plausible language models \citep{charpentier-samuel-2024-bert}.
+Some papers, like us, also try to close the gap between encoder-only and decoder-only models in various contexts, including language model embeddings \citep{behnamghader2024llmvec,springer2025repetition} and cognitively plausible language modelling \citep{charpentier-samuel-2024-bert}.